Sharpie/TeXworks/README.md

 This fork contains a CMake-based build system that is designed to compile TeXworks and optionally package it into a standalone Application for redistribution.
-The CMake system has been tested using the [Homebrew][homebrew] to supply dependencies required by TeXwork.
+The CMake system has been tested using the [Homebrew][homebrew] to supply dependencies required by TeXworks.
 Theoretically, dependencies could also be supplied by other package managers such as [MacPorts][macports] or [Fink][fink] or by stand alone binaries.
 This theory has not been tested and the build system could require some modification in order to work with other